nitinthewiz/TheLinkBlog/_posts/2016/04/2016-04-16-haveibeenpwned-com.md

 ---

-Check if you have an account that has been compromised in a data breach.
+Great service that allows you to register your email address and it will notify you if that email address appears in compromised data breach. 👏